AdamCottrill/fsdviz/docs/source/installation.rst

 -------------

-This section will discuss how the testing directory is structured, how to run the tests to ensure that everything conintues to work as it should.
+This section will discuss how the testing directory is structured, how to run the tests to ensure that everything continues to work as it should.
 It will included common command line arguments to run all test, just failing tests, and tests in a single file.

 + pytest

   + options

 Creating Documentation
 ----------------------

 + the tools

 + standards and conventions

++ refreshing this report

 + further reading